casper-network/docs-archive/implementation/serialization-standard.rst

 is_valid
 ~~~~~~~~
-This is the only field within the Deploy that is not serialized.
+This is the only field within the deploy that is not serialized.

 Deploy Serialization at High Level
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~